AnasDEV2005/HARISSA/README.md

 - 9 june 2025 | more to token & scanner and started parser
 - 19 sep 2025 | redoing it, without the help of chatgpt this time... worked on the project layout, and changed it a bit
 - 20 sep 2025 | wrote the file reader
+- 21 sep 2025 | more to file reader
+- 22 sep 2025 | added punctuation and operators to reader